freenet/freenet-core/docs/src/components/contracts.md

 In this scenario, the contract's code would define the merging of two states as taking the union of the two lists of posts.
-A maximum limit could be imposed on the number of posts maintained in the state, with the oldest posts being removed first.
+A maximum limit could be imposed on the number of posts retained in the state, with the oldest posts being removed first.

 ### Writing a Contract in Rust